odessy/odessy.github.io/README.md

 #### a.
 Uploading the custom font

+Convert to [web font](https://fonts.google.com/knowledge/glossary/web_font) WOFF and WOFF2 if in other formats.

 Upload the font files to Content > Files.

 Use the links from files in the code for the URL.